Teagasc: A Pillar in Ireland's Dairy Industry

 Company Overview

-Teagasc, the agriculture and food development authority in Ireland, plays a pivotal role in the dairy industry.
-Headquartered at Oak Park, Carlow, the organization operates an extensive network of research facilities nationwide, including the Moorepark Animal & Grassland Research and Innovation Centre in Fermoy, Co.
+Teagasc, the agriculture and food development authority in Ireland, plays a crucial role in the country's dairy industry.
+Headquartered at Oak Park, Carlow, the organization operates an extensive network of research facilities nationwide.
+These include the Moorepark Animal & Grassland Research and Innovation Centre in Fermoy, Co.
 Cork, the Teagasc Food Research Centre in Ashtown, Dublin, and the Environment Research Centre at Johnstown Castle, Co.
 Wexford.

 Financial Performance

 In 2022, Teagasc reported a turnover of approximately €200 million.
-The organization's funding is primarily sourced from government allocations, supplemented by income from advisory, research, and educational services.
-However, the year was marked by financial challenges for supported farms, stemming from increased operational costs.
+The organization receives funding primarily from government allocations, augmented by income generated through its advisory, research, and educational services.
+However, the year was marked by financial challenges for supported farms due to increased operational costs.

 Significant Events